s9y/s9y.github.io/docs/users/getting-started/upgrading.md

 This would create a user "s9y" with password "s9y" with which you'd have to log into your blog.

-*SECURITY RECOMMENDATION*: Do not skip this step due to security implications.
-You want to make sure, that only you are authorized to update the blog, and calls to your site from others are prevented.
+**SECURITY RECOMMENDATION:** Do not skip this step due to security implications.
+You want to make sure that only you are authorized to update the blog, and calls to your site from others are prevented.

 #### Will upgrading overwrite my custom plugins/templates?